homeisfar/LinuxDir2HTML/README.md

 ## Usage
 The program takes two mandatory arguments, the directory to be indexed and the output file name without the extension.
 So:

-    python diogeneslist.py ~/Pictures output
+    python LinuxDir2HTML.py ~/Pictures output

-will index the contents of /home/Pictures and save them to the present working directory in an easy-to-use html file.
+will index the contents of /home/Pictures and save the index as output.HTML in the present working directory.

-The two optional flags are `--hidden` to include hidden files and directories, and `--links` to make the HTML link to the files.
+There are two optional flags. `--hidden` to include hidden files and directories, and `--links` to make the HTML link to the files.

-Note LinuxDir2HTML requires Python 3.6 or greater, but if you modify the Python to remove string interpolation and the barely used pathlib, the minimum version will be lower.
+Note LinuxDir2HTML requires Python 3.6 or greater, but if you modify the Python to remove string interpolation and the barely used pathlib, the minimum version will be much lower.

 ## License
 The LinuxDir2HTML.py file is licensed under GPLv2.